cardiffnlp/tweeteval/README.md

 - [Twitter-RoBERTa-sentiment](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment)
 - Twitter-RoBERTa-stance - Coming soon

-To know how to use the pre-trained models, you can check our [Google Colab Notebook](https://colab.research.google.com/drive/1DGLokrL4QndVI88ArlknmgCiHgb5zK1J?authuser=1#scrollTo=AZq3Q5kKYpTg), with sample code for masked language modeling and extracting embeddings from tweets.
+To know how to use the pre-trained models, you can check our [Google Colab Notebook](https://colab.research.google.com/drive/18cNn4cJ-bAi-Luiqi8V6c09Tj-iiX0oG?authuser=2), with sample code for masked language modeling, extracting embeddings from tweets and tweet classification.

 # Citing TweetEval